bombasticSlacks/Aspirant/Game/Running-The-Game.md

 Creatures will have potential special rules that will make them do unique things in combat.

 ### Minions
-A minion is a very simple enemy.
+A minion is an elementary enemy.
 Becoming injured immediately disables a minion class enemy.

 ### Bosses
-A boss is a very powerful enemy.
+A boss is a mighty enemy.
 They usually have 2+ actions in a turn and should have 1 additional reaction on top of any traits or special rules.
-They roll separately for initiative for each of these actions.
-Usually the only restriction is that the boss can’t perform the same action against the same character twice.
+They roll separate [Initiative Value](Combat#Initiative%20Value) for each of these actions.
+Usually, the only restriction is that the boss can’t perform the same action against the same character twice.
 If a boss must target the same character twice, they should perform two unique actions.